Deep sequence models tend to memorize geometrically; it is unclear why

-Then, we argue how this resolves to similar values for graphs like the path-star or a cycle, where the edge count and the vertex count are the same (almost).
+Then, we argue how this resolves to similar values for graphs like the path-star or a cycle, where the edge count and the vertex count are the same (plus or minus $1$).

 \textbf{Notation.} We let $|\vertices|$ be the number of entities and $|\edges|$ the number of associations.

 \begin{proposition}\textbf{(Bit complexity)} Storing a graph $\graph = (\vertices, \edges)$ \begin{itemize} \item with associative memory requires $|\edges| \log |\vertices|$ many bits (with a multiplicative factor of $2$ if both direction of the edges must be stored). \item with geometric memory requires $|\vertices| \embeddingdim \log \granularity$ many bits where $\embeddingdim$ is the embedding dimensionality, and $\granularity$ is the number of cells along each dimension required to avoid collision.
 This is doubled if (un)embedding weights are not tied. \end{itemize} \end{proposition}